OndrejNepozitek/BenchmarkUtils/README.md

 - Whether to show the column in console/file/everywhere

 ## How to install
-- include the BenchmarkUtils.dll (.NET Standard 2.0 dll) to your project
+- Download the latest release via [Nuget](https://www.nuget.org/packages/BenchmarkUtils) or from [Github](https://github.com/OndrejNepozitek/BenchmarkUtils/releases/latest)
-- use the `BenchmarkUtils` namespace
+- Use the `BenchmarkUtils` namespace

 ## Example setup - PI estimation
 We will demonstrate how to use the library on a simple example of a [monte carlo algorithm that estimates the value of pi](https://www.geeksforgeeks.org/estimating-value-pi-using-monte-carlo/).
 The goal is to compare how the error of the estimation depends on the number of sampled points.
 Because the algorithm is stochastic, we will run the benchmark ten times for each configuration (i.e. number of samples) and compute the median of errors.